saturnflyer/chemistrykit/README.md

 ## Contributing
 This project conforms to the [neverstopbuilding/craftsmanship](https://github.com/neverstopbuilding/craftsmanship) guidelines.
-Please see them for details.
+Please see them for details on:
+- Branching theory
+- Documentation expectations
+- Release process

+###It's simple

+1. Create a feature branch from develop: `git checkout -b feature/myfeature develop` or `git flow feature start myfeature`
+2. Do something awesome.
+3. Submit a pull request.

+All issues and questions related to this project should be logged using the [github issues](https://github.com/arrgyle/chemistrykit/issues) feature.

 ### Install Dependencies